-Join the Nampa Civic Center for the 6th Annual Oktoberfest
+Once again join the Nampa Civic Center for the 6th Annual

 Tickets only $5.00 per person.
 Beverages and food available to purchase once in the garden.